-Here’s how it works: Those who submit a new project or idea for crowdfunding need only supply two pieces of data: their country and email address.
+Here’s how it works: Those who submit a new project or idea for crowdfunding supply their KYC details.
 Once they do this, you can immediately designate them as vendors.
-These vendors are pending—meaning the account cannot be paid out until you supply KYC and banking details—but they can be used in transactions, which means projects can start receiving donations from the public right away.
+These vendors are pending—meaning the account cannot be paid out until they receive risk & underwriting approval —but they can be used in transactions, which means projects can start receiving donations from the public right away.

 Each project can have a different fundraising target attached, and an internal counter adds up funds as they are submitted.
 This makes it easy to keep track of donations to each vendor since you are the conduit to BlueSnap’s API and have full control of each transaction.
 You can also choose to keep the vendor’s account active only during their campaign, thus making the funding deadline very real.
 When the vendor’s project hits its crowdfunding target, you can then input further details necessary for payment.
 Once everything is in place, BlueSnap’s Risk Team evaluates the vendors and allows them to be paid accordingly.
 You may choose to take a small percentage of each donation for managing the crowdfunding platform, and you could modulate the commission charges by the type of product the project wishes to fund.

 Companies that offer ride services and carpool matchups are quickly growing in the marketplace.
 If you’d like to build your own ride-sharing app, the biggest hurdle might be payment processing (especially when there are many transactions at once).
 How do you set it up to ensure that drivers get credit card information securely from passengers, and you receive a cut of each fare?
 The BlueSnap Marketplace is an ideal solution, as it has the scalability needed to manage a high volume of payments and the flexibility to pay out to thousands of drivers.